jnoll/pattern-generator/README.md

 connection and about 10 minutes.

-5. Build the Ocuco tools using `stack`:
+5. Build the pattern generator tools using `stack`:

-        cd ocuco/tools
         stack build
         stack install